-Looking for a custom invitation without spending upwards of $700?
-The average cost of wedding invitations and reply cards is $659, according to 2010 data from The Bridal Association of America.
+Are you looking for custom invitations without spending more than $700?
+The average cost of wedding invitations and answer cards is $ 659, according to 2010 figures from the Bridal Association of America.
 I just created two sets of wedding invitations including a reply card for less than $200 for a client.
 This post is exactly how I did it.

 My friend Erin is getting married in September and has written some posts on my blog about her wedding-planning process.
 In exchange, I helped her order custom wedding invitations on the cheap.